 - Single-Stream Recycling: The single-stream recycling program is the easiest way to decrease your environmental footprint on campus.
 Here at Georgia College, black or gray containers are designated for landfill trash (garbage) and blue containers are designated for single-stream recycling.
 Please take a look at the following list of items that are accepted in blue bins around campus:

 - Rigid plastic containers (grades #1 and #2)

-Bobcats Recycle: The Bobcats Recycle program allows students living in university housing to rent a 7-gallon recycling bin for their room or apartment.
+- Bobcats Recycle: The Bobcats Recycle program allows students living in university housing to rent a 7-gallon recycling bin for their room or apartment.
 The program is designed to introduce first-year students to the single-stream recycling program and educate students about what is and is not recyclable here at GC.
-Students interested in participating in the Bobcats Recycle program should complete this short form to request a bin.
+Students interested in participating in the Bobcats Recycle program should contact the Office of Sustainability to request a bin.

 - Ink & Toner Cartridges: Have a stockpile of used ink and toner cartridges?
 Let us recycle them for you.
 We partner with HP and other third-party vendors to recycle and remanufacture old ink and toner cartridges into new cartridges.
 Submit your ink & toner cartridge recycling request HERE.

 - Batteries: Batteries are considered universal waste, which means they are a type of hazardous waste that is commonly disposed of.
 Batteries should never be tossed in with regular garbage or recycling because it introduces the risk of fire.
 Instead, collect your old and spent batteries in a designated container that is labeled and has a closed lid and let us recycle them for you.
 We partner with Battery Warehouse in Milledgeville to safely recycle batteries generated from campus operations.
 Submit your battery recycling request HERE.